davidkorea/linux/resume.md

     - customization
 2. Provided comtomization for document workflow solutions for premium customers, including reporting templates webpage development, account usage data analysis and visulization.

-3. Deployed test environment of Openstack private cloud by using 1 controller node, 1 network node and 3 compute nodes. network scope implemented by Open vSwitch as a l2 plug-in.
+3. Deployed Openstack private cloud test environment for team by using 1 controller node, 1 network node, 1 cinder node and 3 compute nodes.
+Visualization based on KVM hypervisor and networking scope implemented by Open vSwitch as a l2 plug-in.
+Instances run on qcow2 format disk which is migrated from vmdk format.
-And transfered exsisted vmdk to qcow2 format

 4. Plays a key role in deep natrual language processing algorithm researching such as RNN and transformer and implemented by tensorflow in a customer Question-answering system project.